Year 1 and 2 are the Key Stage 1 classes. In KS1 Numeracy and Literacy are

 qualities of your child by being committed to small sized classes,

-differentiated activities, and putting no stress on class 'positions' or
+differentiated activities, and putting no stress on class 'positions'.

 Arts includes the creative side of education; handicraft and painting for example, but also design and technology, drama and music.
 We have a devoted Arts teacher, who produces amazing work with the children covering different techniques and topics.